Pin Valley National Park: Ecology

-With its snow laden unexplored higher reaches and slopes, the Park forms a natural habitat for a number of endangered animals including the Snow Leopards and Siberian ibex.
+With its snow laden unexplored higher reaches and slopes, the park forms a natural habitat for a number of endangered animals including snow leopards, Siberian ibex, Bharal (Himalayan blue sheep), red foxes, weasels, martens, pikas and others.

 Flora and fauna

 Because of the park's high altitude and extreme temperatures, the vegetation density is sparse, consisting mostly of alpine trees and groves of Himalayan cedar (Cedrus deodara).
 In summer, birds such as the Himalayan snowcock, chukar partridge, snow partridge, finches and choughs flourish in the park.

-Medicinal Plants
+Medicinal plants

 Some plants within the park's alpine habitats have significant medicinal properties.
 Twenty-two rare and endangered medicinal plant species, have been discovered in and around Pin Valley National Park, which are distributed over 10 different habitat types.
-Aconitum rotundifolium, Arnebia euchroma, Ephedra gerardiana, Ferula jaeschkeana, Hyoscymus niger are the threatened but medicinally important plants occur in this national park.
+Aconitum rotundifolium, Arnebia euchroma, Ephedra gerardiana, Ferula jaeschkeana and Hyoscyamus niger are threatened but medicinally important plants that occur in the park.